 Understanding can be expanded by discussing different visual representations and seeing how others' interpretation is different from one's own.

-The following is a partial concept map based on the water cycle, which could be used to summarize vocabulary introduced in a unit on the topic of the environment or to prepare for a listening activity about water use.
+The following is a partial concept map based on weather which could be used to summarize vocabulary introduced in a unit on that topic or to prepare for a listening activity using weather reports.